 - Month 12-18: Raise seed ($3-8M) from institutional VCs

-AI funding is abundant but concentrated.
-Late-stage mega-rounds dominate the headlines, but there is significant opportunity at the application layer where a founder with domain expertise, a clear buyer, and early revenue can raise $2-8M to build a real business.
-The key insight: investors are shifting from "AI as a technology bet" to "AI as a business bet."
-Show revenue, not just research.
+AI funding is abundant but heavily concentrated.
+Late-stage mega-rounds dominate headlines, but there's real opportunity at the application layer.
+A founder with domain expertise, a clear buyer, and early revenue can raise $2-8M to build a solid business.
+The big shift: investors are moving from "AI as a technology bet" to "AI as a business bet."
+Show revenue, not research.